 In line with true self-initiation, I believe deeply that every person can be their own guru and their own doctor.
 They will know what it is that they need to eat when they are given “permission” to heal themselves with a full range of foods.
 This is what we see when we let weaning infants be guided by their native preferences.
 This can be done with a consciousness that promotes a more full union with nutrition – beyond just following rules.
 My mentor, Dr. Nicholas Gonzalez taught me about 10 different diets according to metabolic type.
 I watched him put diabetes, chronic fatigue, and metastatic cancers into remission without drugs.
 He confirmed my intuition that there cannot possibly be “one diet for everyone” and he told me that everyone heals on the diet they love, when they clear the gurus (and the processed food!) from their heads.

 In fact, I was reminded of the seriousness of this at a recent yoga festival.
 A young boy, about 11, was leaning, almost listlessly against the door to the dining hall.
 I went over to him to see what was wrong.
 He was clammy and barely able to stand up.
 When I asked him if he knew where his parents were, his eyes rolled back in his head.
 I sat him down, realizing he was acutely hypoglycemic, and was about to go get him a slice of orange nearby when his father came over with a plate and said, “Got your lunch buddy.”
 I said, he seems to be having an episode – has this happened before?”
 “He just ran outta fuel,” his father said.
-I felt disturbed for hours, thinking that his father’s nonchalance implied that this might be normal child physiology.
+I felt disturbed for hours, thinking that his father’s nonchalance implied that he interpreted these symptoms as normal childhood physiology.
 I wondered if perhaps this boy was raised vegan, suffering from what Dr. Gonzalez said is extremely common for Parasympathetic dominants who don’t eat sufficient animal food – unstable blood sugar.
 Shouldn’t every child be offered all whole foods so that they can be guided by that seemingly incorruptible intuition?

 When I meet with patients, and I tell them that they can eat pastured red meat as a part of their 30 day self-initiatory diet, most of them light up like a Christmas tree.
 Some of them go green with revulsion.
 I listen to this.
 We listen to this and we create space for their deeply imbedded preferences.